As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy through links on this post.

 Either way, it’s a close call.

 But like most people, I too love a great bargain, and the Penn Slammer III certainly delivers on that front.
-Though it is in the same league as the Saragosa in almost every way, its current, lower price makes it the best valued mid-priced saltwater spinning reel.
+Though it rivals the Saragosa in almost every category, it represents a slightly better value as a mid-priced saltwater spinning reel.

 In the Slammer III, you get a well-sealed, full metal spinning reel with CNC brass gearing and a high-end, lock-down drag system at a cost that leaves you with enough dough in your pocket to spool your reel with some good braided line and perhaps a fishing lure or two.